 In the interim, Energy and its contractor tested new safety practices while proceeding with lower-risk work.
 In summer 2019, together with the EPA, we lifted that order, satisfied that new safety protocols would protect worker and public health and safety.
 That action cleared the way for full demolition to resume.

-If work proceeds as planned, by the end of March 2020 Energy expects to have the final PFP building – the 236-Z Plutonium Reclamation Facility – reduced to its foundation slab of concrete, and the associated rubble safely disposed of in Hanford’s massive landfill after that.
+If work proceeds as planned, by the end of Fall 2020, Energy expects to have the final PFP building – the 236-Z Plutonium Reclamation Facility – reduced to its foundation slab of concrete, and the associated rubble safely disposed of in Hanford’s massive landfill after that.

 The process to demolish and dispose of the Plutonium Finishing Plant complex – which at its peak numbered some 60 buildings – began more than 20 years ago.
 Open-air demolition on the plant began in late 2016 using heavy equipment to tear down its walls.

 Plutonium and americium contamination was detected at PFP in summer 2017.
 Work resumed when it appeared that no additional contamination was coming from the facilities.
 However, when an ancillary building known as the reclamation facility was knocked down to its foundation in December of that year, there was a widespread release of plutonium and americium.